frconor-ebook/meditations/_posts/2025-02-27-the-passion-of-st-john-the-baptist.md

 ---
 layout: homily
-title: "The Passion of St. John the Baptis"
+title: "The Passion of St. John the Baptist"
 ---

 By Fr.
 Conor Donnelly